You are here

 Relevance of the evidence to your indication

 During your search for evidence you may come across many different types of evidence from a variety of different sources of literature.
-Review of the literature to produce an existing body of high-quality evidence that is relevant to the indication or medicine is known as 'filtering' (Evidence package checklists provides a checklist to assist you with this process).
+Review of the literature to produce an existing body of high-quality evidence that is relevant to the indication or medicine is known as 'filtering' (Evidence package checklists provide a checklist to assist you with this process).

 Establishing the relevant evidence base for your proposed indication is a critical step in the review of evidence.
 This requires an assessment of the relevance of every item retrieved from the literature review of your proposed medicine, dose and indications.
 The relevant evidence base for your proposed indication includes all studies that are relevant in terms (amongst others) of ingredient, health benefit, population and context of use.